 |Buffalo South Entrance North Side, NY|

-Description: Buffalo's emergence as a bustling port continued well after the 1825 opening of the Erie Canal.
+Description: Buffalo’s emergence as a bustling port continued well after the 1825 opening of the Erie Canal.
 The city quickly outgrew its first lighthouse erected in 1818, and the 1833 stone tower still standing today was superseded by a breakwater station in the 1870s.
 Still, the volume of ship traffic necessitated another expansion of the harbor, and a lengthy breakwater was built south of the main harbor.
-According to the 1900 Annual Report of the Light House Board, on June 6, 1900, “$45,000 was appropriated for establishing suitable light and fog-signal stations to mark the main southern entrance of the new breakwater at Buffalo, N.Y.
+The 1900 Annual Report of the Light House Board noted: “By the act approved June 6, 1900, $45,000 was appropriated for establishing suitable light and fog signal stations to mark the main southern entrance of the new breakwater at Buffalo, N.Y.
 Plans for the light towers and fog-signal house, including foundation and pile protection work were completed, and plans for the keeper’s dwelling are being prepared.”
-Soon after the plans were finished, the breakwater where the light towers were to be erected was badly damaged by two severe storms, forcing the plans to be modified “to provide greater strength to meet extreme conditions of wind and wave action.”
+Soon after the plans were finished, a section of the breakwater near where the light towers were to be erected was badly damaged by two severe storms, forcing the plans to be modified “to provide greater strength to meet extreme conditions of wind and wave action.”
 It was ultimately determined to place both a fog signal and beacon light on the south side of the southern harbor entrance, and an accompanying, smaller light on the north side.

 A contract for the project was signed with a target completion date of December 31, 1902, and soon work had begun on concrete foundations at the sites.
 However, owing to difficulties in acquiring iron for the construction of the south side beacon and fog signal house, the contractors were unable to finish their work by the end of 1902, and the incomplete lighthouse was sealed up and securely anchored for the long winter ahead.
 Work resumed in the spring as soon as the ice permitted, but defective building materials and shoddy craftsmanship further impeded the project’s completion until later in 1903.

 Both the North and South Side Lighthouses were exhibited for the first time on September 1, 1903.
 Construction on the fog signal building was initiated on May 10, 1904.
-By July, the four walls of the signal house were erected, and the structural ironwork in place awaiting installation of the roof covering.
-Finally, on November 12, 1904, a fog siren powered by twin thirteen-horsepower engines and compressed air was in readiness.
+By July, the four walls of the signal house were standing, and the structural ironwork was in place awaiting installation of the roof covering.
+Finally, on November 12, 1904, a fog siren powered by compressed air produced by twin thirteen-horsepower engines was in readiness.
 A 176-foot “pile and timber bulkhead...on the easterly side of the Stony Point arm of the breakwater” was also completed during the 1904 season.

 A brick duplex for the keepers was built by Frank Petit for $8,764 on a parcel acquired from the Lackawanna Steel Company.

-The new south entrance beacons were especially important to turn of the century Buffalo, as the city became the world’s leading lumber port and grain-milling and storage center.
+The new south entrance beacons were especially important to turn of the century Buffalo, as the city became the world’s leading lumber port and grain milling and storage center.
 The southern entrance was also located near the recently completed Lackawanna Steel plant, which became the world’s largest steel mill during the frantic production accompanying World War II.
 Bethlehem Steel acquired the plant in 1992.

 The Buffalo South Entrance South Side Lighthouse is a unique tower with a brown cylindrical base, a white, conical midsection, and a black lantern graced with glass panes in a diamond configuration.
 The tower’s interior is furnished with fine wood wainscoting, and its lantern was originally equipped with a fourth-order Fresnel lens that produced the repeated sequence of two white flashes and a red flash, each spaced by ten seconds.
 The arch-roofed fog signal house adjoining the tower was painted brown.
 An air diaphone, which produced a two-tone air blast of three seconds, followed by a silent period of twenty-seven seconds, replaced the station’s original fog siren in 1934.
-The curvaceous Buffalo South Entrance North Side Lighthouse was known as a bottle light due to its close resemblance to an old glass milk bottle.
+The curvaceous Buffalo South Entrance North Side Lighthouse was known as the “bottle light” due to its close resemblance to an old glass milk bottle.

-A radiobeacon was established adjacent to the South Side Light on April 4, 1939.
-The tower transmitted a dash followed by three dots, Morse Code for "B."
+A radiobeacon, established adjacent to the South Side Light on April 4, 1939, transmitted a dash followed by three dots, Morse Code for “B.”

 Automated in 1962, the Buffalo South Side Lighthouse is currently inactive, having been replaced by a simple, modern post light that is very convenient to maintain.
-The old beacon's fourth-order Fresnel lens was removed in 1967, and after having been on display at the Coast Guard's Buffalo Station, in 1987 it was mounted in Buffalo's cherished and more centrally located 1833 tower in 1987.
+The old beacon’s fourth-order Fresnel lens was removed in 1967, and after having been on display at the Coast Guard’s Buffalo Station, it was mounted in Buffalo’s cherished and more centrally located 1833 tower in 1987.
 This fourth-order bivalve lens was weakly lit at night up until 2013, when it was removed, restored, and then placed on display at the Heritage Discover Center, where the central office of the Buffalo Lighthouse Association is located.
-A 300-millimeter optic was mounted on the gallery outside the lantern room upon the removal of the Fresnel lens.
+A 300-millimeter optic was mounted on the gallery outside Bufalo South Side Lighthouse’s lantern room upon the removal of the Fresnel lens.
 This optic was active until 1993, when the current navigational was established on a nearby pole.